 To crochet a flat heart, worked in rounds, similar to a crochet circle, you need to start with a foundation ring.
-There are 3 methods to form the foundation ring.
+Here are 2 methods to form the foundation ring.

-This is the simplest method, but it can leave you with a fairly large center hole.
+This is the simplest method to crochet hearts, but it can leave you with a fairly large center hole.

 - Make a chain stitch of 6.

 - Insert hook into first ch that you made.

 - Draw yarn through the chain stitch, and through the loop on the hook.

 This magic ring crochet method gives the neatest center to your circle.

 - Be sure to pull enough yarn out of your ball or skein to work with.